-13.1.
+- 13.1 For the purposes of this policy, and in line with the Domestic Abuse Act 2021, "domestic abuse" is defined as abusive behaviour of a person towards another person (including conduct directed at someone else, e.g. the person's child) where both are aged 16 or over and are personally connected. - 13.2.
 Domestic abuse represents one quarter of all violent crime.
-It is actual or threatened physical, emotional, psychological or sexual abuse.
+"Abusive behaviour" includes physical or sexual abuse, violent or threatening behaviour, controlling or coercive behaviour, economic abuse, psychological or emotional abuse, or another form of abuse.
 It involves the use of power and control by one person over another.
 It occurs regardless of race, ethnicity, gender, class, sexuality, age, and religion, mental or physical ability.
 Domestic abuse can also involve other types of abuse.

-I3.2.
-We use the term domestic abuse to reflect that a number of abusive and controlling behaviours are involved beyond violence.

-13.3.
-Slapping, punching, kicking, bruising, rape, ridicule, constant criticism, threats, manipulation, sleep deprivation, social isolation, and other controlling behaviours all count as abuse.
+"Personally connected" includes people who: - Are, have been, or have agreed to be married to each other. - Are, have been, or have agreed to be in a civil partnership with each other. - Are, or have been, in an intimate personal relationship with each other. - Each have, or had, a parental relationship towards the same child. - Are relatives. - 13.3.
+We use the term domestic abuse to reflect that a number of abusive and controlling behaviours are involved beyond violence. - 13.4.
+Slapping, punching, kicking, bruising, rape, ridicule, constant criticism, threats, manipulation, sleep deprivation, social isolation, and other controlling behaviours all count as abuse. - 13.5.

-13.4.
 Living in a home where domestic abuse takes place is harmful to children and can have a serious impact on their behaviour, wellbeing and understanding of healthy, positive relationships.
-Children who witness domestic abuse are at risk of significant harm and staff are alert to the signs and symptoms of a child suffering or witnessing domestic abuse.
+Children who witness domestic abuse are at risk of significant harm and staff are alert to the signs and symptoms of a child suffering or witnessing domestic abuse and recognise the impact of domestic abuse on children, as victims in their own right.
+All staff will be aware of the signs of domestic abuse and follow the appropriate safeguarding procedures where concerns arise.